trison/api-intro/README.md

 `

 # Sending your first email
-Let's go through what we know to send your first test email!
+Let's go through what we know to send your first email!

 We will send an email using a purchase confirmation template.
 Sending an email will require using the POST request method to create a new email.
 We will send the request to